PostHog/posthog.com/contents/docs/contribute/contribute-to-website.md

 ## Committing changes

-Create commits that are focused on one specific area.
+It's best to create commits that are focused on one specific area.
 For example, create one commit for textual changes and another for functional ones.
-Another example is creating a commit for changes to a section of the handbook and different commit for updates to the documenatation.
+Another example is creating a commit for changes to a section of the handbook and a different commit for updates to the documenatation.
+This helps keep things neat and makes it easier to roll-back changes if needed.

 <HiddenSection headingType='h3' title='Via the terminal'>